zephyraft/roaring-node-tencent/README.md

 # API

-- Use require('roaring-aws') instead of require('roaring') in your code.
+- Use require('roaring-tencent') instead of require('roaring') in your code.
-- Use require('roaring-aws/RoaringBitmap32') instead of require('roaring/RoaringBitmap32') in your code.
+- Use require('roaring-tencent/RoaringBitmap32') instead of require('roaring/RoaringBitmap32') in your code.

 For the API see <https://github.com/SalvatorePreviti/roaring-node/blob/master/documentation/api/index.d.md> and <https://github.com/SalvatorePreviti/roaring-node>